javiercoronadonarvaez/KubernetesSubmissions/todo_app/README.md

    ```

 9. In Lens one can filter by `namespace`, and `project` should be there with all its components as defined by these most recently updated `manifests`.

+10. Optionally, one can go through the complete application verifying there are no hardcoded ports, URLs or configurations.
+These can be found in `manifests/configmap.yaml`